Alison-Albino/BeautyBook/replit.md

 # Overview

-This is a beauty salon appointment booking system called "Bella Sobrancelhas" (Beautiful Eyebrows) built with a modern full-stack architecture.
-The application allows clients to book eyebrow design services online and provides an admin dashboard for managing appointments, services, and client information.
-The system features a multi-step booking form, real-time appointment management, and a comprehensive admin interface for business operations.
+This is a beauty salon appointment booking system called "Beatriz Sousa" built with a modern full-stack architecture.
+The application allows clients to book eyelash and eyebrow services online and provides an admin dashboard for managing appointments, services, and client information.
+The system features a simplified 3-step booking form (name and phone only), automatic WhatsApp integration for confirmations, and a comprehensive admin interface for business operations.
+All text is in Portuguese (Portugal).

 # User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language.
+- Language: Portuguese (Portugal)
+- Booking form: Only name and phone number required
+- WhatsApp integration: Auto-redirect after booking to +351 935397642
+- Services: Eyelashes and eyebrows only
+- Color scheme: Beige (#F3ECE3), Black (#000000), Brown (#9F766E), White (#FFFFFF), Rosy (#C8A49C)

 # System Architecture